1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I am walking more.
 Since I spend all day sitting that is a good thing.

-I am working on becoming healthier, so although I am not where I want to be right now, I am definitely making progress.
+I am working on becoming healthier.
+Although, I am not where I want to be right now, I am definitely making progress.
 I have lost 8 pounds and feel better.

 I became motivated to achieve 15,000 steps everyday.